About Grad Slam

 Qualifying Round Participant Information and Instructions

-- All rooms will be equipped with a laptop, projector, slide advancer remote, laser pointer, and microphone.
+- All rooms will be equipped with a laptop, projector, slide advancer remote, and laser pointer.

 - Day-Of Preparations